chris4jahn/Cloud-Coffeebreak/_posts/2025-02-15-azure-naming-policy-avoiding-chaos-in-the-cloud-with-terraform.md

 ### Unique Naming Constraints

 Not all Azure resources follow the same naming rules.
-There are resources that allow upper- and lowercase, hyphens, etc. while others don't.
-Some need unique names, ...
-It can quickly become a challenge.

-Depending on the scope there are also requirements for uniqueness:
+Some allow hyphens, while others only permit lowercase letters and numbers.
+Additionally, certain names must be unique at different scopes:

 - **Global**: DNS-dependent resources must be globally unique.
 - **Resource Groups**: Resources of the same type within a group must have unique names.